 Behavioural theory may not be suited to circumstances in which:

-- you are not in a position to analyse end-user behaviour (for example due to ethical concerns or timeframes).
+- you are unable to analyse end-user behaviour (for example due to ethical concerns or timeframes).

 Behavioural Insights and Public Policy: Lessons from Around the World – OECD, 2017 – includes case study examples of applications for behavioural insights to public policy and service delivery initiatives from around the world.